 Yes.
-The ASIP fee is a program fee paid over 6 installments and reflects the full cost of running the program.
-Work term fees are mandatory regardless of how you go about finding a placement.
+The ASIP fee is a program fee paid over six (6) instalments and reflects the full cost of running the program.
+Work-term fees are mandatory regardless of how you go about finding a placement.

 No. Students will not be required to pay tuition while on a work term unless they choose to take the maximum allowable one 0.5 credit course, in which case they would pay the individual course fee.

 Students will only be required to pay the two final ancillary fees if they secure a work term between Year 3 and 5.
 Any requests for refunds of ancillary fees for the PDC and INT courses will be regulated by the Faculty of Arts & Science refund schedule, available on the Office of Student Accounts website.
 Fees will be refunded according to the refund schedule only after the course is cancelled.
 Students must formally withdraw from the ASIP stream of their program to avoid additional charges.

 Significant resources are required to run a quality co-op internship program.
 Student Development staff lead the professional development curriculum and help students to prepare for their work term opportunities.
 Business Development staff work to curate new work term opportunities for students through attending events, trade shows, professional organizations, connecting with alumni, and holding one on one meetings with individual employers.
 ASIP Coordinator staff maintain relationships with employers, help students in their job search, and support students during their work terms.
 Operations staff manage the day-to-day administrative work of running the program, including posting positions, coordinating interviews, tracking student progress, enrolling students in appropriate work term courses, facilitating the admission process, data reporting and analysis, etc.

 The total cost of participating in the program is spread out over six (6) instalments.
 We commit to doing everything we can to keep program costs at a minimum while building a quality program with high student success.